lnicolus/nordic-hub-example/readme.md

  The website theoretically would sustain itself from advertising paid by those who offer these wonderful products and services._

 ## Warning 🛠️
 _None of the image resources used in this project are my own.
 This site is non-profit and its sole purpose is academic and for showing coding-skills to teachers and potential employers.
 They belong to their authors.
-Appropiate links under each copyrighted image._
+Appropiate links under o appropiately near each copyrighted image._

 ### What was used making this site⌨️
 _Besides the obvious (HTML, CSS), Boostrap elements have been included, the wonderful SASS was used extensively, however, the main ingredient / method has been ❤️ for norse, as the author itself is a fan!